pivoteur/biz/articles/transition.md

-My plan of attack for this transition is to open new pivots on Hedera and sunset the BTC+AVAX pivot pool as I close the open pivots on Avalanche, gradually moving liquidity from one blockchain to the other with minimal impact.
+My plan of attack for this transition is to open new pivots on Hedera and to sunset the BTC+AVAX pivot pool as I close the open pivots on Avalanche, gradually moving liquidity from one blockchain to the other with minimal impact.
 As the liquidity moves, the investors' apportionments also transition from the old to the new pivot pool.